Pigmice2733/peregrine-frontend/docs/docs.md

 ## `GET`

-Super-admins can view a specific realm
+Super-admins can view a specific realm, admins can view their own realm

 ### Response